Cycles: A Public Art Commission

 Winter III: A shimmery silver beaded snowflake mosaic to represent winter.

 Winter IV: This is a mosaic of the camas flower.
-The bulbs can be eaten or ground into a nutritious flour.
+The bulbs were an important food source, eaten whole or ground into a nutritious flour to sustain communities through winter.

 Winter V: The final winter mosaic is created mostly with beads.
 The spring starburst is larger than the first panel as the season comes closer.